-The researchers introduce the concept of the "social brain," the network of neural circuits that enables us to manage social interactions.
-Successful transition to adulthood requires the rapid refinement and integration of new cognitive information and physiological neural circuits.
+The researchers introduce the concept of the 'social brain,' the network of neural circuits that enables us to manage social interactions.
+Successful transition to adulthood requires the rapid refinement and integration of new cognitive information and new physiological neural circuits.
 Many adolescent behaviors, such as peer influence and sensitivity to social exclusion, involve dynamic interactions between these physiological and cognitive systems.
-Generally, adolescents are more likely to increase their exploration behaviors, especially with regard to exploring new social interaction; seek novelty or new situational challenges; and change their emotional states quickly or to an exaggerated extent.
+Generally, adolescents are more likely to increase their exploration behaviors, especially with regard to exploring new social interaction; are more likely to seek novelty or new situational challenges; are more likely to change their emotional states quickly or to an exaggerated extent.
 The authors note that it is expected there will be substantial variation in individuals based on each person's brain development.
-Because interactions vary across individuals, contexts, and stages of development, there is a need for further study to identify the best methods for adolescents to manage their behavior.
+Since interactions vary across individuals, contexts, and stages of development, there is a need for further study to identify the best methods for adolescents to manage their behavior.